Constitutional Freedoms

 The Constitution as our governing document, after years of amendments, further enshrined those principles to all our citizens, regardless of our individual differences, as equal protections and rights under the law.

-As your County Executive, I will honor my oath of office and continue to defend a person’s Constitutional Rights, even when I disagree with them, to ensure they have the right to worship and prayer as they like, to peaceably assemble and speak out, to ensure they have a right to privacy and due process, and more.
+As your County Executive, I honor my oath of office and continue to defend a person’s Constitutional Rights, even when I disagree with them, to ensure they have the right to worship and prayer as they like, to peaceably assemble and speak out, to protect our rights to privacy and due process, and more…

 As elected officials, we each raise our right hand and swear an oath to uphold the Constitution of the United States of America.

-As County Executive, I will ask our county leaders to take one step further: to recommit themselves publicly and pass a resolution declaring Putnam County a Constitutional County— a county that will stand up for its people and defend their constitutional rights through advocacy and additional county resources where and when appropriate.
+As County Executive, I asked our county leaders to take one step further: to recommit themselves publicly and pass a resolution declaring Putnam County a Constitutional County— a county that will stand up for its people and defend their constitutional rights.* We accomplished this very same goal when I successfully declared Putnam County a Rule of Law County, a county that continues to support the rule of law equally to all people free of discrimination while specifically citing our continued support of our United States Constitution.